-If you have any concerns about the NHS care you’re given for your pancreatic cancer, talk to the consultant, specialist nurse or keyworker first.
+If you have concerns about the NHS care you are getting, then talk to your doctor or nurse first.
 It’s important to raise any concerns you have.
-Don't be worried that speaking up will affect future treatment and care.
+Don't be worried that this will affect future treatment and care.

-If that doesn’t improve the situation you may want to make a complaint.
+If talking to the doctor or nurse doesn’t improve the situation, you may want to take the issue further.

 - In Scotland, you can speak to the Patient Advice and Support Service.
-You can find out about them from Citizens Advice Scotland.
+Find out about them from Citizens Advice Scotland.

 - In Wales, you can speak to the Local Health Board or NHS Trust.
 Find out more from NHS Direct Wales.

 - In Northern Ireland, the Patient and Client Council can help you with your complaint.
 Find out more from the nidirect website.

 If you are not happy with the response you receive, you can contact the Ombudsman.
 This is an organisation that handles health complaints.
 These include:

 - the Parliamentary and Health Service Ombudsman in England